Creepy (film): Plot

-Having resigned as a police profiler following an injury sustained in a failed negotiation with a serial killer, Koichi Takakura and his wife Yasuko move to a house closer to his new job as a university lecturer in criminal psychology.
-In an effort to be friendly, Yasuko introduces herself to their two closest neighbors.
-One, Mrs. Tanaka, coldly rejects any kind of friendship with the Takakuras.
-Yasuko rings the doorbell at the house of the neighbor between the Takakuras and Tanakas, but there is no answer.
-When Yasuko goes again to leave a bag of chocolates at the neighbor's gate, he appears and gives his name as Masayuki Nishino.
+Having resigned as a profiler following an injury, Koichi Takakura and his wife Yasuko move to a place closer to his new job as a university lecturer in criminal psychology.
+In an effort to be friendly, Yasuko introduces herself to their two neighbors.
+One of them is Mrs. Tanaka and her bed-ridden mother, who coldly reject any kind of friendship with the Takakuras.
+Yasuko rings the doorbell at the house of their other neighbor, who lives in-between the Takakuras and Tanakas, but there is no answer.
+When Yasuko goes again to leave a bag of chocolates at the middle neighbor's gate, he appears and identifies himself as Masayuki Nishino.
 Their initial encounter gives Yasuko a creepy impression of Nishino, as he acts strangely whenever he's around her.

-While at work, Koichi becomes interested in a cold case involving the disappearance of three members of a family leaving only the youngest daughter, Saki Honda, behind.
-Saki's testimony was so erratic that she was disregarded as an unreliable witness.
-A former police colleague of Koichi's, Nogami, asks him to help investigate the case.
-While visiting the crime scene, Koichi and Nogami come across Saki there and try to talk to her, but she refuses, saying she doesn't remember the events leading up to her family's disappearance.
-Back at home, Yasuko encounters Nishino again when her dog Max runs up to him, and he tells her he lives with his daughter, Mio, and his wife; however, when Yasuko says she looks forward to meeting his wife, Nishino rudely dismisses her.
-When walking home, Koichi is confronted by Nishino, who says that Yasuko has become a nuisance and is threatening the stability of the neighborhood's relationships.
-Both Koichi and Yasuko grow uneasy about Nishino, but they relent when he becomes friendlier and more open.
+While at work, Koichi becomes interested in a cold case involving the disappearance of three members of a family leaving only an unreliable witness, Saki Honda.
+A former police colleague of Koichi's named Nogami asks him to help investigate.
+While visiting the crime scene, Koichi and Nogami try to talk to Saki, but she refuses as she doesn't quite remember the events leading up to her family's disappearance.
+Back at home, Yasuko runs into Nishino again and he tells her he lives with his daughter, Mio, and his wife; but after saying she looks forward to meeting her, Nishino rudely dismisses her.
+When walking home, Koichi is confronted by Nishino who says that Yasuko is a burden.
+Both Koichi and Yasuko have uneasy feelings about Nishino, but they relent when he becomes friendlier and more open with his life.